Honorable James M. Biernat Jr.

 Creditors Exams – Tuesdays at 1:30 p.m.
 (If held in Court's conference room, contact court clerk to schedule.)

-Early Disposition Settlement Conference - Wednesdays remote by Zoom only OR Thursdays at 8:00 a.m. - In Person only
+Early Disposition Settlement Conference - Wednesdays remote by Zoom (ID # will be sent 1 week prior to hearing through True-Filing) only OR Thursdays at 8:00 a.m. - In Person only

 Pretrial Conferences – Mondays at 1:30 p.m. or Thursdays at 9:30 a.m.

 Sentencings – Tuesdays at 9:30 a.m. and Wednesdays at 9:30 a.m.

 Probation Violation Hearings – Tuesdays at 9:30 a.m. and Wednesdays at 9:30 a.m.

 Review Hearings – Tuesdays at 9:30 a.m. and Wednesdays at 9:30 a.m